swthemathwiz/hp-z4-front-fan-mount/README.md

     of a front case fan on your HP Z4\!
-Actually, it really is rather tepid, so if you want to test higher speeds, reboot into the BIOS Setup → Advanced → Built-In Device Options → Increase Idle Fan Speed(%) → 90 to create a small hurricane.
+Actually, it really is rather tepid, so if you want to test higher speeds, reboot into the BIOS Setup → Advanced → Built-In Device Options → Increase Idle Fan Speed(%) → 100 to create a small tornado :tornado:.

 ## Source

-The fan mount is built using OpenSCAD. *hp-z4-front-fan-mount.scad* is the main file for the model. *hp-z4-front-fan-hardware.scad* builds the hardware package.
+The fan mount is built using OpenSCAD. *hp-z4-front-fan-mount.scad* is the main file for the mount. *hp-z4-front-fan-mount-with-grill.scad* builds the model with the grill. *hp-z4-front-fan-hardware.scad* builds the hardware package.

 ### Libraries